Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 $ ls *.rpm Percona-Server-56-debuginfo-5.6.25-rel73.1.el6.x86_64.rpm Percona-Server-client-56-5.6.25-rel73.1.el6.x86_64.rpm Percona-Server-devel-56-5.6.25-rel73.1.el6.x86_64.rpm Percona-Server-server-56-5.6.25-rel73.1.el6.x86_64.rpm Percona-Server-shared-56-5.6.25-rel73.1.el6.x86_64.rpm Percona-Server-test-56-5.6.25-rel73.1.el6.x86_64.rpm

-Now you can install Percona Server by running:
+Now you can install Percona Server for MySQL by running:

 rpm -ivh Percona-Server-server-56-5.6.25-rel73.1.el6.x86_64.rpm \ Percona-Server-client-56-5.6.25-rel73.1.el6.x86_64.rpm \ Percona-Server-shared-56-5.6.25-rel73.1.el6.x86_64.rpm

-This will install only packages required to run the Percona Server.
+This will install only packages required to run the Percona Server for MySQL.
 To install all the packages (for debugging, testing, etc.) you should run:

 When installing packages manually like this, you’ll need to make sure to resolve all the dependencies and install missing packages yourself.